UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 - If the hotel is not the site of the conference, but the cost is equal to or less expensive than the conference site hotel, the actual cost plus tax will be reimbursed when documentation showing the cost of the conference site hotel is provided.

 - If neither of the above applies, reasonable hotel accommodations will be reimbursed.
 The University reserves the right to determine what a reasonable amount is.
-A reasonable amount for non-conference hotel costs may be the maximum listed on the GSA website.
+A reasonable amount for non-conference hotel costs may be the maximum listed on the OBO website.
 For international travel, reimbursement is limited to the federal government lodging maximum.
 International rates are available at the U.S. Department of State website.

 If sharing the room with another person (or persons), please indicate on the TEV or PCV whether the person(s) traveled on University-related business.